Water supply and sanitation in Uruguay: Tariffs and affordability

 Water and sewer tariffs charged by OSE differ depending on the category of users, with lower tariffs for residential users than for other users (commercial, industrial, official and public enterprises).
 Water and sewer tariffs in Uruguay have increased substantially since 1995.
 For example, a typical residential water bill (20 m3/month, 700 cu ft/month) for OSE consumers increased from the equivalent of 56 pesos/month (US$9.50) in 1995 to 207 pesos/month (US$18.20) in 2001, a 93% increase in US dollar terms in six years.
 Tariffs were further increased so that a typical residential bill reached 431 pesos/month in 2003.
 But due to the massive devaluation of 2001 the US dollar equivalent of the monthly bill decreased to US$15/month.
 In 2007 a monthly residential water bill was estimated to be at least 568 pesos, equivalent to more than US$22/month.

 Given that the average monthly income of a household in the two lowest-income quintiles (a lower-middle income family) was about the equivalent of US$190 in 2003, water and sewer tariffs accounted for almost 8% of their income, an extraordinarily high percentage, which has probably further increased since then.
-Despite their very high levels, these tariffs are not subject to much public protest or complaints.